manorrock/assistant/ROADMAP.md

 - [ ] Create response serialization/deserialization utilities
 - [ ] Add response signature/verification for secure commands
 - [ ] Implement response timing metrics and performance tracking
+- [ ] Add a job to build.yml that will delete the SNAPSHOT release prior to running any of the platform specific jobs that will upload their SNAPSHOT artifacts
+- [ ] Refactor the CLI class to create hook-in points that allow you to call the CLI from any other class without have to go through the main method or the call method making sure that the CLI class is not a singleton and that it is not a static class